Limulo/door-sim/README.md

 This project has been realized with a custom modification of the [Godot game engine](https://godotengine.org/) v2.1.
 The custom modifications we made integrates the [libpd](http://libpd.cc/) library in order for Godot to use PureData as its optional game audio engine.

 This Godot integartion project is still a work-in-progress.
 You can find something on [this](https://github.com/Limulo/godot) repository (you will need to clone/download it and compile Godot from the source).
-For more information about that please feel free to drop us a line to the `info [at] limulo [dot]`. net`.
+For more information about that please feel free to drop us a line to the `info [at] limulo [dot] net`.

 ## Contacts
-For more additional information about this project feel free to drop us a line to the `info [at] limulo [dot]`. net`.
+For more additional information about this project feel free to drop us a line to the `info [at] limulo [dot] net`.
 Enjoy!